adammurdoch/configuration-cache-serialization/README.md

 Previously, a "broken" value was serialized to the cache for failures in certain types and task execution attempted.
-This behaviour turned out to be confusing for people, for example when a remote resource used during dependency resolution to be temporarily unavailable during the cache miss build.
+This behaviour turned out to be confusing for people, for example when a remote resource used during dependency resolution happens to be temporarily unavailable during the cache miss build.

 ### Providers that fail during serialization